 Even with all the time savers that technology has given us, efficiencies can be lost when one piece of equipment doesn’t function properly.
 When a printer doesn’t perform its one job in a sufficient manner, you may feel frustrated.
 And if that faulty device is a multifunction printer (MFP) that also acts as your scanner and copier, you lose precious business time.

-To help you get back up and running with as little downtime as possible, we’ve compiled a list of common printer problems, and how to fix them.
+To help you get back up and running with as little downtime as possible, we compiled a list of common printer problems, and how to fix them.

-However, before we get deep into troubleshooting, it’s important to make sure your basics have been checked.
+However, consider the best practices that our Managed Print technicians follow first...before getting too deep into troubleshooting, always make sure the basics have been checked.
 Is the printer on?
 Does it have paper?
 Are all necessary cables connected?
 Are all wireless connections working properly?
 Have you checked the ink and/or toner?
 With those questions answered, it’s time to move on to the more intimidating problems.

 1. Printer Won’t Print